AadamZ5/hddmond/README.md

 #### Command-line arguments

 ```
---help          # Prints help
+-h --help          # Prints help
---verbose       # Verbose option output (for now)
+-v --verbose       # Verbose option output (for now)
---wsport=       # The port that the websocket should use
+-w --wsport=       # The port that the websocket should use
---rhdport=      # The remote client port that the daemon should use to host
+-r --rhdport=      # The remote client port that the daemon should use to host
---dbaddress=    # The address of the optional DB
+-A --dbaddress=    # The address of the optional DB
---dbport=       # The port of the optional DB
+-p --dbport=       # The port of the optional DB
---dbuser=       # The user of the optional DB
+-U --dbuser=       # The user of the optional DB
---dbpassword=   # The password of the optional DB
+-P --dbpassword=   # The password of the optional DB
 ```

 ### hddmon-client